-The end of the festive season sadly sees an expected rise in the onset of divorce actions.
+The start and end of the festive season sadly sees an expected rise in the onset of divorce actions.
 These leave many people anxious about what will happen to them financially pending divorce actions, this includes whether they will see their children or how financial commitments will be met, or even how to pay the legal fees required to institute such divorce proceedings.

 Unfortunately, as is sometimes the case, the most vulnerable become more so when realising these fears, particularly during acrimonious divorces.
 These fears in fact hinder many from instituting divorce proceedings.
 Subsequently, many may continue to be trapped in unhappy or even abusive marriages.